addyosmani/backbone-fundamentals/backbone-fundamentals.md

 **Solution**

 As your application grows, keeping live views around which aren't being used can quickly become difficult to maintain.
-Instead, you may find it more optimal to destroy views that are no longer required and simply create new ones as the need arises.
+Instead, you may find it better to destroy views that are no longer required and simply create new ones as the need arises.

-A solution to help with this is to create a BaseView from which the rest of your views inherit from.
-The idea here is that your view will maintain a reference to all of the events to which its subscribed to so that when it is time to dispose of a view, all of those bindings will be automatically unbound.
+A solution to help with this is to create a new BaseView that extends Backbone.View that will maintain a reference to all of the events to which it is subscribed to.
+Then when you dispose of a view, all of those bindings will be automatically unbound.

 Here is a sample implementation of this: